zrodis/chera-gatsby-netlify-cms/src/pages/health.md

 image: /img/2021_jan_1_covered_benches.jpg
 heading: Health
 mainpitch:
-    title: KCHEF Health Program
+    title: CHERA Health Program
     description: >
-        Founded in 2002, the KCHEF Medical Center, (formerly the Bishop Masereka Medical Center) responds to the most pressing need of Kasese: to reduce the number of women who die in childbirth and to ensure that all children see their 5th birthday.
+        We look for effective formation of orphans and other vulnerable children in body, mind, and spirit that prepares them to support their families and contribute to their community.

 intro:
     blurbs: